Act-Voyager/Act-out-of-the-box/README.md

   * edit Vagrantfile to change config.ssh.private_key_path to a private key of yours and be sure it is added to your ssh-agent
   * ssh vagrant@localhost -p 2222  (password: vagrant)
     * sudo su - act_developer
-    * edit .ssh/authorized_keys to add the public key of the key to set in config.ssh.private_key_path
+    * edit .ssh/authorized_keys to add the public key of the key in config.ssh.private_key_path
+  * vagrant halt
+  * vagrant up

 Acknowledgements